BLOG

 Construction and Civil Engineering

 Greece's construction and civil engineering sector is absorbing the largest pipeline of simultaneous major projects in its modern history.
-Athens Metro Line 4 (EUR 1.5 billion, with 15 new stations), the Thessaloniki Metro Phase 2 extension, the Ellinikon mixed-use development on the former Athens airport site (EUR 8 billion, Europe's largest urban regeneration project), national motorway upgrades, and a private construction boom driven by tourism resort development and housing recovery are all competing for the same engineering and trades workforce.
+Athens Metro Line 4 (EUR 1.5 billion, 15 new stations), Thessaloniki Metro Phase 2 extension, the Ellinikon mixed-use development on the former Athens airport site (EUR 8 billion, Europe's largest urban regeneration project), national motorway upgrades, and private construction boom driven by tourism resort development and housing recovery all compete for the same engineering and trades workforce.

 The Technical Chamber of Greece reported a shortage of over 20,000 civil, structural, and mechanical engineers and construction professionals in 2025.

-The compounding factor is geography.
-Greece's tourism infrastructure investment is concentrated on islands where logistics for both materials and skilled workers are inherently more complex and expensive.
-A shortage of civil engineers in Athens creates a manageable problem; a shortage on Mykonos or Santorini, where hotel and resort development is at historic highs, creates a crisis that no standard recruitment response can easily address.
-TEE has called for urgent expansion of engineering school places at Greek universities and for the recognition of engineering qualifications from non-EU countries to accelerate the pipeline.
-The EU Cohesion Fund investment cycle adds further project commitments through 2027, sustaining construction demand well beyond the immediate surge.
+Compounding the problem is geography: Greece's tourism infrastructure investment concentrates on islands where logistics for both materials and skilled workers are inherently more complex and expensive.
+A shortage of civil engineers in Athens creates a manageable problem; a shortage on Mykonos or Santorini, where hotel and resort development is at historic highs, creates a crisis.

 Key Sub-skills